TaTooKa/froth/docs/source/pages/dyingsun.rst

 ~~~~

 Metal is too scarce to use as coin.
 Wastelanders use gems (◈) for currency.
 You begin with d6 ◈.

+MATERIALS
+^^^^^^^^^

+Weapons and armor are usually made of **Low quality** readily-available materials like *Bone, Chitin, Stone, Leather, Furs,* etc. These tend to break easily on roll results of FAILURES or PARTIAL SUCCESSES.

+Items of **Medium quality** (*Strong Bone* or *Hide*, or even *Bronze*)only break on FAILURES, but cost twice ◈ to buy/repair.

+**High quality** material like *True Steel* only breaks if the player chooses so, but costs 5x◈.

+When generating random weapons/armor, first roll for **material quality** (2d6): 1-6: *Low*; 7-10: *Med*; 11-12: *High*.

+WEAPONS
+^^^^^^^

+Use these table as a guideline or roll on it as instructed by your Class.

+.. list-table:: Weapons
+    :widths: 15 70 15
+    :header-rows: 1

+   * - Roll d6±X
+     - Weapon Type
+     - Cost
+   * - 1 or less
+     - Club / Staff
+     - 0◈
+   * - 2
+     - Blowgun / Sling
+     - 0◈
+   * - 3
+     - Dagger / Shiv / Knife
+     - 1◈
+   * - 4
+     - Bow / Kunais
+     - 1◈
+   * - 5
+     - Spear / Billhook / Pitchfork
+     - 1◈
+   * - 6
+     - Hammer / Hand-axe / Short Sword
+     - 2◈
+   * - 7
+     - Flail / Great Axe / Long Sword
+     - 2◈
+   * - 8
+     - Warhammer / Halberd / Zweihänder
+     - 3◈

 Magic
 ~~~~~